Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Acknowledgments

-JNH acknowledges support by the National Science Foundation under grants DGE-1633631 and DGE-1839285, and U.S. Department of Energy, Office of Science under the grant DE-SC0009920.
-YY acknowledges funding from the Hasso Plattner Foundation.
-SM acknowledges support by the National Science Foundation under Grants 1928718, 2003237 and 2007719, Intel, Qualcomm, and the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0021.
+\E{J.N.H.} acknowledges support by the National Science Foundation under grants DGE-1633631 and DGE-1839285, and U.S. Department of Energy, Office of Science under the grant DE-SC0009920. \E{Y.Y.} acknowledges funding from the Hasso Plattner Foundation. \E{S.M.} acknowledges support by the National Science Foundation under Grants 2047418, 1928718, 2003237 and 2007719, Intel, Disney, Qualcomm, the U.S. Department of Energy, Office of Science under the grant SC0022331, and the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001120C0021.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Defense Advanced Research Projects Agency (DARPA) or the National Science Foundation.